 Your Training Description

 Design thinking is a process that broadens your perspective and helps you create better solutions no matter the type of problem.
-By incorporating design thinking into your youth work, you’ll be able to explore new alternatives and create options for your young people that didn’t exist before.
-This process leads to greater collaboration and solutions that recognize the needs, context and culture of everyone involved.
+By incorporating design thinking into your youth work, you’ll be able to explore new alternatives and create options for your young people.
+This process leads to greater collaboration and solutions that recognize the needs, context, and culture of everyone involved, encouraging youth to be open-minded and try new things.
+Learn how to communicate with youth in ways that promote intrinsic motivation.

 Your Learning Objectives